aeon-toolkit/aeon/docs/get_involved/governance.md

 New core developers are nominated by existing core developers and are subject to a two-thirds majority vote of existing core developers.
 Core developers are expected to maintain a reasonable amount of engagement with the project.
-Core developers who no longer want or are able to engage with the project are expected to resign, but may lose their role after a long period of inactivity and lack of engagement with fellow developers if they neglect to do so.
 Developing code, interacting with contributions and engaging with the broader community are all valid contributions for core developers.

+Core developers who no longer want or are able to engage with the project are expected to resign.
+Core developers may lose their role after a year of inactivity with no contributions (see above) and engagement with fellow developers.
+If this lack of engagement has been demonstrated, another core developer can suggest removal and create a pull request.
+The removal will complete if this is successfully merged.

 ### Workgroups